ArsonAssassin/DSAP/README.md

 # Compatibility
 * This version has been tested with Dark Souls Remastered, Steam version (App ver.
 1.03.1 & Regulation ver.
 1.04) on Windows 11.

+# Known issues
+* If you receive an item while on the main menu, it may get lost, requiring admin intervention. **For safety, you should only run the client once loaded into game.**
+  * Furthermore, **you should close the client before quitting to menu or quitting the game.**
+* Master Key chosen from character creation (whether as a gift or thief starting item) is not considered to be in-logic, regardless of your yaml settings.
+* v0.0.19.1 prerelease: Player does not receive deathlinks from other players.
+* v0.0.19.1 prerelease: While unhollowed/human, the player is detected as "not in game".
+This can result in no items or deathlinks being sent to other players.
+* v0.0.18.3: DSR game and DSAP.client.exe both crash upon connect - you must load into the game and be able to move your character around before connecting with the client.
+* v0.0.18.2 and lower: Items do not get replaced.
+Upgrade your client version.